 From Dec 1923 to Jun 1934, Allgood missed 85 of 729 roll call votes, which is 11.7%.
-This is worse than the median of 9.9% among the lifetime records of representatives serving in Jun 1934.
+This is on par with the median of 9.9% among the lifetime records of representatives serving in Jun 1934.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1927-May 1928||54||1||1.9%||10th|

 |Dec 1931-Feb 1932||17||1||5.9%||32nd|